Photo © Getty/freemixer

 Travel insurance for medical emergencies in Africa

-Before you take off on your African adventure, we recommend that you make an appointment with Runway Health-- an online travel clinic and our non-insurance service partner.
-The telehealth service offers online consultations 24/7 and can help you obtain necessary vaccinations or medications, such as malaria prevention and medication to help with altitude sickness and traveler’s diarrhea.
+Before you take off on your African adventure, we recommend that you make an appointment with our Pre-Departure Telehealth Service-- an online travel clinic and our non-insurance service partner.
+They offer online consultations 24/7 and can help you obtain necessary vaccinations or medications, such as malaria prevention and medication to help with altitude sickness and traveler’s diarrhea.

 We also recommend packing a few basic supplies for your trip, as some basic things aren’t always available, especially in rural areas on the continent.
 Strong mosquito repellant to help prevent malaria, sunscreen (it can be hard to find outside of South Africa), and bandages, are a good place to start.